MMGit64/HolidayCruise/README.md

 Editor: Mustafa Mossa

-An intricately deisgned program to calculate the cost of a holiday on a cruise.
+An intricately written program to calculate the cost of a holiday on a cruise by defining each holiday charge.

 Long program!